Dr. Jesse Filbrun

 Assistant Professor of Biology

-I am broadly interested in understanding trophic dynamics in aquatic and marine ecosystems, with emphasis on how natural and human disturbances affect ecosystem structure and function.
-Thus, my research has focused on using stable isotopes (δ13C and δ15N) to trace elemental flow in ecosystems, teasing apart the mechanisms that drive fish recruitment into adult populations by linking early diets with growth and survival, quantifying interactions between larval/juvenile fish and their zooplankton prey, linking the occurrence of harmful algal blooms to watershed land use, testing the effectiveness of lake management tools to control harmful algal blooms, and resolving the effects of the Deepwater Horizon oil spill on larval fish in the Gulf of Mexico.
+I am broadly interested in aquatic and marine ecology, with emphasis on how natural and human disturbances affect ecosystem structure and function.
+My research focuses on using stable isotopes to model elemental flow of feeds added to aquaculture ponds, teasing apart the mechanisms that drive fish recruitment into adult populations by linking early diets and digestive physiology with growth and survival, understanding how harmful algal blooms relate to watershed land use practices, and resolving the effects of the Deepwater Horizon oil spill on fisheries in the northern Gulf of Mexico.

 *Filbrun, J.E., D.A.
 Culver, and J.D.
 Conroy.
 2013.
 Understanding seasonal phosphorus dynamics to guide effective management of shallow, hypereutrophic Grand Lake St. Marys, Ohio.
 Lake and Reservoir Management 29:165–178.